-- Integrate sound EHS and sustainability strategies in all elements of our business functions, including objectives and measurements; - Conduct periodic, formal evaluation of our compliance status and annual review of objectives and targets; - Create a workplace culture where everyone at Allegion is responsible for safety; - Expect managers and supervisors to lead by example to ensure a safe, healthy and environmentally friendly workplace; - Train and expect our associates to understand the EHS and sustainability issues associated with their jobs and that they are empowered to report unsafe conditions; - Associates understand they have a duty to protect themselves, their co-workers and the environment, which is accomplished through EHS and sustainability consultation and participation during program development and/or program implementation; - Make continuous improvements in EHS and sustainability management systems and performance, including the reduction in the usage of natural resources, waste minimization, prevention of pollution and prevention of workplace accidents, injuries and risks; - Design, operate and maintain our facilities in a manner that minimizes negative EHS and sustainability impacts; - Use of materials responsibly, including, where feasible, the recycling and reuse of materials; and - Act in a way that shows sensitivity to community concerns about EHS and sustainability issues.
+- Integrating sound EHS and sustainability strategies in all elements of our business, including setting quantitative metrics and targets to provide clear accountability and to monitor and measure improvement in EHS performance; - Conducting periodic, formal evaluations and audits of our compliance status, while also routinely reviewing our objectives and metrics; - Fostering a workplace culture where everyone at Allegion is responsible for safety; - Managers and supervisors leading by example to help ensure a safe, healthy and environmentally friendly workplace; - Training and expecting our associates to understand the EHS and sustainability aspects, hazards and controls associated with their jobs and that they are empowered and encouraged to report unsafe conditions;

+- Employees understanding they have a duty to protect themselves, their co-workers and the environment, which is accomplished through ongoing EHS and sustainability consultation as well as participation in health and safety program development and implementation; - Implementing measures to enhance internal and external stakeholder awareness of our environmental management policy and its impacts; - Establishing prioritization and action plans to continuously improve our EHS and sustainability management systems and performance, including reduction in use of natural resources, minimization of waste and prevention of pollution, as well as prevention and elimination of workplace accidents, injuries and risks; - Designing, operating and maintaining our facilities in a manner that minimizes negative EHS and sustainability impacts; - Using materials responsibly, including, where feasible, recycling and reusing materials; and - Acting in a way that shows sensitivity to community concerns about EHS and sustainability issues.

-We take the management of climate-related risks and sustainability seriously and have set goals to strive for reductions in greenhouse gas ("GHG") emissions intensity, water usage, and total waste to landfill, both year-over-year and as compared to our baseline year (2020).
+We take the management of climate-related risks and sustainability seriously and have set goals to strive for reductions in greenhouse gas emissions intensity, water usage and total waste to landfill, both year-over-year and as compared to our baseline year (2020).
 We also aim to achieve carbon neutral emissions globally by 2050 and have set interim targets to make progress toward that goal, and we support the United Nations Sustainable Development Goal to take urgent action on climate change.